YCSGP/MIXPRS/README.md

   <img src="https://github.com/user-attachments/files/20256268/Figure1.pdf" alt="MIXPRS Workflow"/>
 </p>

+For full details of codes, see the [MIXPRS_analysis repository](https://github.com/LeqiXu/MIXPRS_analysis).

 ## Getting Started
 In this section, we provide detailed, step-by-step instructions for implementing MIXPRS.
 Please replace all placeholders with the appropriate paths and filenames specific to your computing environment.